 As difficult as it can be for us to adjust, it may be even tougher for our dogs.
-They’ve just been surrounded by their humans for several months on end (even more this year due to the COVID-19 pandemic), so a suddenly empty house and less attention on them can be jolting.
+They’ve just been surrounded by their humans for several months on end (even more over the past year and a half due to the COVID-19 pandemic), so a suddenly empty house and less attention on them can be jolting.
 As we’ve said before, dogs thrive on predictability.
 The key to a seamless fall transition is setting a routine and sticking to it.

 Definitely consider setting aside some time in your schedule every day to get outside with your pup!
 One of the best parts about fall is the beautiful weather and all the great smells.
 So, enjoy the exercise of a brisk walk, but let your pup smell the new aromas that only come about from fall.
 For most parts of the U.S., fall weather is the perfect time for dogs as it’s no longer unbearably hot and not yet freezing cold.
 Multiple studies, including a recent one conducted by Cornell University, also show that people who spend more time in nature feel less stressed — so you can also reap the benefits of time spent in the great outdoors…with your pup.
 The list of festive outdoor fall activities our four-legged friends can enjoy with us is never-ending, but here’s some of our favorites:

 - Pumpkin Patches!
 Your pup will love running through the field in search of the best pumpkin.